oh2gxn/pypso/README.md

 `yagi.py`: isolates all aspects specific to the antenna designs.
 It can operate as a standalone CLI program for turning a simple construction plan (element dimensions and positions) into a NEC simulation.
+Just write the list of element lengths, positions, and diameters into a CSV text file and convert into a NEC file with yagi.py.

 Example:
 ```
 $ yagi.py -o 6-el.nec 6-el.csv
+$ nec2c -i 6-el.nec -o 6-el.out
+$ xnecview 6-el.nec 6-el.out
 ```

 `pypso`: has a graphical user interface for